EricssonResearch/spindump/Usage.md

 The --average-mode option causes the tool to display (or report in output or HTTP-delivered update) average values instead of specific instantaneous values.
 Default is to report instantaneous values.
 The  --aggregate-mode option causes the tool to display (or report) aggregates only, not individal connections.
 The default is to report individual connections.

+   --bandwidth-period n

+This option sets the measurement period for bandwidth.
+Each connection is measured for bandwidth in periods, with the number of bytes sent on a connection during that period counted together.
+Bandwidth numbers are always presented in bytes/s but when traffic varies over time, a shorter measurement period will produce a more variable bandwidth numbers, whereas a longer period will produce a smoother measurement.
+The option takes an argument, the length of the period in microseconds.
+The default is 1000000 or 1s.

     --no-stats
     --stats